What Is A Residual Value Or Balloon Payment?

 If your broker suggests an offer from a lender that has a ‘residual value’ or ‘balloon’ payment as part of the loan contract, this means that in return for making reduced payments throughout the loan term, there is a lump sum payment due at the end of the loan contract.

-If you are financing a car for business, this helps you to maintain your cash flow throughout the loan term, allowing you to grow and invest in your business.
+- If you are financing a car for business, a balloon payment can help you to maintain your cash flow throughout the loan term, allowing you to grow and invest in your business

 How much will the final vehicle balloon payment be?

 The balloon amount is expressed either as a percentage of the principal loan amount, or as a dollar value amount.